Please refer to the current Continuing Education Schedule of Classes for upcoming dates and times.

-Course Length: 176 hours and both day and evening classes available.
+Course Length: 228 (204 lecture hours, 24 clinical hours after successful completion of the didactic portion) both day and evening classes available.

-TABE test for reading comprehension score of 10.0 or higher (this score required to test for North Carolina EMT Credential).
-For more information about the TABE placement test, refer to the current Continuing Education OnCourse schedule.
+For more information about the TABE placement test, refer to the current Continuing Education Schedule of Classes.

 This course will follow the guidelines established by the NC Office of EMS.
 The curriculum for the EMT educational program shall be the 1994 release of the United States Department of Transportation (US DOT) National Highway Traffic Safety Administration (NHTSA) EMT-Basic Course: National Standard Curriculum and the Supplemental Airways Modules for EMT-Basic; NSC.